05 October 2016

 And Anje's list of eight money-saving travel tips is a great place to start.
 It includes making use of:

 - Wild Cards – a Wild Card gives you free entry to South Africa's national parks, as well as discounts at several top attractions, including the Table Mountain Aerial Cableway

-- Pass cards – Nelson Mandela Bay and Cape Town both offer pass cards.
+- Pass cards – Nelson Mandela Bay and The Official City Pass for Cape Town both offer pass cards.
 These give you free access to a number of tourist destinations and activities, as well as discounts at restaurants

 - City Sightseeing South Africa – hop on a red bus in Cape Town or Joburg.
 One ticket allows you to experience multiple attractions at the lowest prices

 - VoiceMap – VoiceMap's walking tour application allows you to explore at your own pace.
 Simply download it to your mobile device and select a tour title, city, description or location.

 - Free walking tours – Cape Town and Johannesburg each offer free walking tours by professional tour guides who operate on a tip-only basis